 Google Chrome is a fast, simple, and secure web browser, built for the modern web.
 Chrome combines a minimal design with sophisticated technology to make the web faster, safer, and easier.
-Google builds powerful tools that help you connect, play, work and get things done.
-And all of it works on Chrome.

 Is Chrome the fastest browser?